-The Curator launched on August 29, 2008 as a web publication of International Arts Movement (IAM), which announces the signs of a “world that ought to be” as we find it in our midst, and seeks to inspire people to engage deeply with culture that enriches life and broadens experience.
+When it launched on August 29, 2008, as a web publication of International Arts Movement (IAM), The Curator sought to announce signs of a “world that ought to be” as found in our midst and to inspire its readers to engage deeply with culture that enriches life and broadens experience.
 In keeping with our belief that artistic excellence paves the way for lasting, enduring humanity, The Curator has encouraged, promoted, and uncovered artifacts of culture—those things humans create—that inspire and embody truth, goodness and beauty.

-The opinions presented in this magazine do not necessarily reflect the viewpoint of The Curator or IAM, but represent a continuing commitment to wrestling with the culture that is and looking toward what might yet be.
+The opinions presented in this magazine do not necessarily reflect the viewpoint of The Curator, but represent a continuing commitment to wrestling with the culture that is and looking toward what might yet be.

 Is The Curator an arts magazine?
 Is it a religious magazine?